 As a visual artist, I create dynamic maps that reference the organic world.
 These maps are filled with luminous, tactile markings informed by intense color.
 My work is anthropomorphic in nature and wrestles to find meaning inbetween the literal and the abstract.

-All mark making is evidence of motion.
-Within the two-dimensional surface of canvas and paper the cartographies I create are layered and energized with movement.
-I begin by building the surface through dynamic physical actions as I pursue the malleable nature of the materials.
+All mark-making is evidence of physical action.
+Within the two-dimensional surface of canvas and paper the cartographies I create are layered and energized through movement.
+I begin by building the surface through dynamic actions as I pursue the malleable nature of the materials.
 Materials include acrylic paint, sumi-e ink, pencil, pastel, markers, glitter glue.
 The element of water is key, and on canvas I challenge layers of acrylic by spraying, wiping, diluting, scrubbing, rinsing, blotting, and sanding the paint to build a complex surface.
 As the surface emerges, I articulate and refine elements of the residual form using drawing and masking techniques to strengthen the identity of the body.
 Color enriches and defines the emotional resonance of each work.

 I am increasingly compelled by the place where accident and deliberate action meet and am particularly interested in activating visual tension between the raw and the refined, between the organic and the decorative.